By Paula Parker

 Entry fee to the island is 100 Baht per person.

-Another option is to go mid-afternoon, there will still be lots of people but most of the day trip tours from Koh Samui will start to depart around 3.00pm.
+Another option is to go mid-afternoon, there will still be lots of people, but most of the day trip tours from Koh Samui will start to depart around 3.00pm.

 You will have to advise your taxi boat driver what time you want to be picked up from the island for your return to Koh Tao in advance.

-I wouldn’t recommend staying an entire day on the Island as it gets extremely hot and overcrowded.
+Unless you are staying overnight at the resort, I wouldn’t recommend staying for an entire day just on the Island, as

-If you are staying at Koh Samui you can book a Koh Samui snorkeling tour which includes a visit to some amazing snorkeling spots around Koh Tao, like Mango Bay and a couple of hours exploring Koh Nang Yuan.
+If you are staying at Koh Samui, you can book a Koh Samui snorkeling tour which includes a visit to some amazing snorkeling spots around Koh Tao, like Mango Bay and a couple of hours exploring Koh Nang Yuan.

 This Tour includes: